ABOUT: WEEK OF ACTION

-The Global Week of Action against Gun Violence is a crucial international movement that highlights the importance of the right to life and safety around the world.
+The Global Week of Action against Gun Violence is a crucial international movement that highlights the importance of the right to life, and world safety.

 Gun violence in the world